lubrandt/Kotlin-MPP/README.md

 #### The Bad

-* Actual/expect methods are limited in functionality or are not straight forward and  need heavy abstraction.
+* Actual/expect methods are limited in functionality or are not straight forward and need some abstraction.
+If for example you want to use a Time Datatype in a function you need to define an actual for both the function and the Datatype.

 ### js

 #### The Good

-* Kotlin-wrappers so you can use kotlin dsl everywhere
+* Kotlin-wrappers so you can use kotlin dsl everywhere.
-* CSS aka styled Components are easy to use, problem is again writing css in Kotlin DSL (ComponentStyles.kt).
+* CSS aka styled Components (check ComponentStyles.kt) are easy to use, writing in Kotlin DSL might still cause some confusion as there are different ways to define the same property so `margin(5.px)` is the same as `margin = "5.px"`.

 #### The Bad

 * React to Kotlin DSL has almost no Documentation and just a few Examples which just show some functionalities.
-There is no whole React to Kotlin DSL Documentation and you need to know React to know what to do.
-Auswikrungen, transitiv Leistung nötig ohne Doku
+There is no whole React to Kotlin DSL Documentation and you need to know React and Kotlin to know how to translate from one to the other.

-* Some kotlin-wrappers are heavily out of date
+* Some kotlin-wrappers are heavily out of date.

-* Some React functionalities need a more complicated approach (e.g. getDerivedStateFromProps)
+* Some React functionalities need a more complicated approach (e.g. getDerivedStateFromProps, [here](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react#declaring-static-fields-and-lifecycle-methods-contexttype-getderivedstatefromprops-etc)).

 * Error Handling with Error Boundaries from React.
-They do not catch async Errors.
+They do not (yet) catch async Errors.
 This is adressed in a experimental Feature in React.
-So every Component needs to do their own Error Handling.
+So every Component needs to do their own Error Handling for now.
+VON REACT ABSTRAHIEREN, WRAPPER MUSS react features unterstützen um das verwenden zu können doer selber machen, update von react version könnte dann für probleme sorgen

-* Sometimes you need to write your own wrapper for npm packages

 * Communicating between a browser & server was rather complex.
-(Propably caused due to inexperience)

-* sometimes acces to properties is direct and sometimes you need to use attrs (confusing).
+* sometimes access to properties is direct and sometimes you need to use attrs.

+* tests are not that straight forward"§$%&/()SDFGHJKsfsfgdg$" ausführen? karma? mocha?, tried for sometime, didn't get it to work while i worked at it,

 ### jvm

 #### The Good

-* Ktor has a very good documentation and quite some examples
+* Ktor has a very good documentation and quite some examples.
-* Exposed has a good Documentation
+* Exposed has a good Documentation.

 #### The Bad

++ Exposed only supports java-time or joda-time(which is obsolete?) and no custom time library like e.g. klock.

++ sending and receiving timestamps.

 ### Other

 #### The Good

+* Kotlin DSL everywhere, but you lose sight of where you are (frontend or backend).
-* Kotlin DSL everywhere.
+* Kotlin DSL has IDE Autocompletion support
-* "Plug and Play" of Kotlin Packages.

 #### The Bad

-* Search queries for kotlin result in a lot of android stuff, as long as no android is used.
+* Search queries for kotlin result in a lot of android stuff, that's a problem as long as no android is used.
 * Using the structure with vals as in this project results in IDEA complaining about unused variables.
-* No complete MPP Example with App, js and jvm
+* No complete MPP Example with Android and ios App, js and jvm.
+* Kotlin DSL everywhere, NEED TO TRANSLATE to it everytime you use something

+## Resume/Fazit

+wie wars benutzen

+nochmal machen würde?

+könnte man nem anderen Studenten zumuten innerhalb von 2 Monaten mithifle von mir aufs gleiche niveau bringen können?

+wie confident bin ich, dass man das produktiv einsetzen kann

+stimmungsbild, wie sicher fühlt man sich in dem Umfeld

+2,3,4, Sätze

 ### Related Github Issues